IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLRequest withHeader(String key, String value)` - Adds a new custom header to the request.
 Returns the current instance.

 `GraphQLRequest withHeaders(Map<String, String> headers)` - Adds multiple custom headers to the request.
 Returns the current instance.

+`GraphQLRequest withTimeout(Integer timeout)` - Sets a timeout for the GraphQL request.
+Returns the current instance.

 `GraphQLRequest withVariable(String name, Object value)` - Assigns a value to a variable from query/mutation by its name.